 What Do You Really Want?
 You Need To Identify Your Key Objectives

-The bottom line question you need to address is what is it that you personally truly want and need right now emotionally, financially and legally.
-Your mediator, lawyer, friends, family and co-workers all have opinions.
+The bottom line question you need to address is what is it that you personally truly want and need right now emotionally, financially, and legally.
+Your mediator, lawyer, friends, family, and co-workers all have opinions.
 And most of them will unfortunately feed into your biggest fears and paranoia.
 But in the end, you are the one who has to live with the decisions you make.
 Begin thinking about your goals during this process.
 Separate wants from needs while being realistic about your options.

-We suggest that you interview at least two mediators and two family law attorneys before deciding on the process you will use to divorce and the approach you will take to this life defining event.
+We suggest that you interview at least two mediators and two family law attorneys before deciding on the process you will use to divorce and the approach you will take to this life-defining event.
 Even if you are in mediation, you should still hire an experienced family law attorney to give you advice and review your documents.
 Just don’t let a litigator drag you into mediation with sweet sweet promises because the reality is that you can negotiate a settlement much better and save yourself tons of time and money in the process through mediation.

 Branch Out Beyond Legal To Speak With Financial, Career, College & Real Estate Advisors To Get Answers To Your Other Questions.

 Often a financial advisor experienced in divorce such as Tanya Aure can really help you with collecting documents, identifying separate and community assets and debts, and just help you strategize about how you might pay for a divorce or what might be in your interest to ask for in the settlement.
-A child therapist who has counseled other parents through divorce may do much to help you support your child.
+A child therapist who has counseled other parents through a divorce may do much to help you support your child.
 A real estate broker might advise you on your practical housing questions, such as the pros and cons of renting vs. buying if you divorce, or what your house might be appraised for.
 When a question comes to mind, think about who is out there and who might have the answer for you.

-Stay positive and forward focused
+Stay positive and forward-focused